donnemartin/dev-setup/README.md

 **Notes:**
 * `.dots` will initially prompt you to enter your password.
 * `.dots` might ask you to re-enter your password at certain stages of the installation.
-* If installing OSX updates requires a restart, simply run `.dots` again to resume where you left off.
+* If installing OS X updates requires a restart, simply run `.dots` again to resume where you left off.
 * When installing the Xcode command line tools, a dialog will be displayed asking to confirm installation.
     * Once Xcode is installed, follow the instructions on the terminal to continue.
 * `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
-* The full runtime for `.dots` on a clean install of OSX 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air based on my tests.
+* The full runtime for `.dots` on a clean install of OS X 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air based on my tests.
 * **When `.dots` completes, be sure to restart your computer for all updates to take effect.**

 The following steps in Section 1 describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
 Fork the repo and tweak the scripts to suit your needs.